PioneeringTechLab/laravel-4-proxypass/README.md

 the necessary values in order to set the proper absolute URL.

-By default, all proxy servers are allowed to modify the values; if, however, the following value is set in your .env file then you can create a whitelist of proxies:
+By default, all proxy servers are allowed to modify the values; if, however, the following value is set in your .env.php file then you can create a whitelist of proxies:

 ### TRUSTED_PROXIES